siddhantJH/Python-tuts-with-comments/02Datatypes/datatypes.md

 <!-- Data types -->

 <!-- Data types(Object types)-->

 - Number : 1234,3.1415,3+4j,0b111, Decimal(),Fraction()
 - String : 'spam',"Bob's", b'a\x01x',u'sp\xc4m'
-- List: It is continous memory space where in each index we can store values, has fucntion as well list(range(10)) mylist=[1,2,3,[4,5],4.5] //here we can make basic list
+- List: It is continous memory space where in each index we can store values, has function as well list(range(10)) mylist=[1,2,3,[4,5],4.5] //here we can make basic list
                           //can make a list inside the list
 -  Tuple : (1,'spam', 4, 'U'), tuple('spam'),namedtuple